sero-cash/go-czero-import-20190512/README.md

 transaction address encrypt which provide strongest protection of user's privacy.

-## implemented in c++
+## implemented in c++ and working with golang block chain
-czero is based on sophisticate and elegant algrithm implemented c++ code, provide high speed proof generation and verification on go based block chain.
+czero is based on sophisticate and elegant algrithm implemented in c++ code, provide high speed proof generation and verification for block chain implemented in golang.

 ### What are zk-SNARKs?
 Zcash is the first widespread application of zk-SNARKs, a novel form of zero-knowledge